 Wait a month if you can.
 Wait three months, even better.
-The longer you can allow your cider to sit, the clearer it will become because there are still sediments suspended in solution that will fall out of solution and sink to the bottom over time.
+The longer you can allow your cider to sit, the clearer it will become because there are still sediments suspended in the solution that will fall out of the solution and sink to the bottom over time.

 Taste-test your cider every so often if you’d like.
 This will help you determine when it’s done.
 After all, it’s really up to you!

 Usually, I decide three to five months into secondary fermentation that the cider is perfect and I just don’t want to wait any longer to enjoy it.

 Get out your trusty tubing and get ready to rack your cider again!
 This time, rack it into bottles.
 Old wine bottles work, but really any glass bottle or containers that can be sealed work really well.